 These peanut butter oatmeal chocolate chip cookies are nutty, chewy, and super quick to make!
-This is a no chill recipe, meaning you won’t have to let the dough rest in the fridge for hours, so you can enjoy cookies in no time at all.
+This is a no-chill recipe, meaning you won’t have to let the dough rest in the fridge for hours, so you can enjoy cookies in no time at all.

 Sometimes you get a really specific craving and you know that the only thing left for you to do is to satisfy it.
-There I was this past weekend, roaming my (animal crossing) island, putting up Halloween decorations everywhere when I suddenly started craving peanut butter oatmeal cookies like crazy.
-I never even had one before but I could just picture them being the best treat ever to go along my cup of coffee.
-I saved my game, got up and went straight to the kitchen to begin testing.
-I had to make and tweak the recipe several times during the week to get it just right and get the cookies just how I had imagined them.
-But boy oh boy was it worth it!
-They are chewy with crisp edges, a strong nutty flavor and really decadent with small pools of melted chocolate throughout.
+There I was this past weekend, roaming my (Animal Crossing) island, putting up Halloween decorations everywhere when I suddenly started craving peanut butter oatmeal cookies like crazy.
+I could just picture them being the best treat ever to go along with my cup of coffee.
+I saved my game, got up, and went straight to the kitchen to begin testing.

-This recipe is basic, in the best possible way.
-If you’ve baked any type of cookies before then you’ll find these peanut butter oatmeal chocolate chip cookies really simple to make.
 You first beat out the wet ingredients, stir in the dry ingredients, roll out balls of dough and bake them.
 E-a-s-y.
 And also very fast since you don’t have to chill the dough.
-Your peanut butter oatmeal chocolate chip cookies will be in the oven in 30 min stats, 20 min if you use chocolate chips and don’t need to chop the chocolate by hand.
-It’s the best!
+Your peanut butter oatmeal chocolate chip cookies will be in the oven in 30 minutes stats.
+20 minutes if you use chocolate chips and don’t need to chop the chocolate by hand.

-➳ I flatten the balls of dough before baking because it makes them spread up a bit more while baking.
+→ I flatten the balls of dough before baking because it makes them spread up a bit more while baking.
 I like my oatmeal cookies on the thin side but if you prefer puffier cookies don’t flatten them.
 Simply bake the cookies shaped as smooth balls.

-I prefer roughly chopped semisweet chocolate but you can use whatever you want/have; dark or milk chocolate, chocolate chips or wafers,… You might need to tweak the quantity of sugar to adjust the cookies’ sweetness if you use a darker chocolate.
-You could also use a combination of chocolate and peanut butter chips to make these peanut butter oatmeal chocolate chip cookies extra nutty.
-I can’t get my hands on any in France but I’m dying to try!
+- semi-sweet chocolate: I prefer roughly chopped semi-sweet chocolate but you can use whatever you want/have; dark or milk chocolate, chocolate chips, or wafers,… You might need to tweak the quantity of sugar to adjust the cookies’ sweetness if you use darker chocolate.

-20 cookies are a lot!
-You could reduce the recipe by half or make the whole recipe and freeze half of them.
+20 warm peanut butter oatmeal chocolate chip cookies are a lot!
+You could reduce the recipe by half or make the whole lot and freeze half of them.
 Future you will thank you for it.
 There’s nothing like knowing you have a stash of ready-to-cook cookies waiting for you in the freezer.
 It’s perfect for sudden cravings or if you have people over unexpectedly and need to serve something really quickly.
-You’ll only need to preheat your oven, bake your cookies for 15 min and voilà, a fresh batch of warm peanut butter oatmeal chocolate chip cookies with very minimal effort.
+You’ll only need to preheat your oven, bake your cookies for 15 min, and voilà, a fresh batch of cookies with very minimal effort.

 Once you’ve rolled the dough into balls, place the balls you intend on freezing on a baking tray lined with parchment paper (that fits in your freezer).
 Flatten each ball slightly and place the tray in the freezer.
-Wait for the cookies to be frozen solid, about 1h and then place them in a freezer bag or an airtight container.
+Wait for the cookies to be frozen solid, about 1 hour, and then place them in a freezer bag or an airtight container.
 You can keep them in the freezer for up to 3 months.
 There is no need to thaw the frozen peanut butter oatmeal chocolate chip cookies before baking.
-Preheat your oven to 175°C (350°F) and bake them straight from frozen with a couple of minutes of extra bake time.
+Preheat your oven to 175°C (350°F) and bake them straight from frozen adding 2 minutes to the baking time.

 Peanut butter oatmeal chocolate chip cookies (no chill)